hyperledger/indy-hipe/text/attachments/README.md

 some semantic differences matter:

 * _Messages are primarily about communication_.
 Their meaning is tied to a communication context.
-[Messages are a primary mechanism whereby state evolves in a protocol](https://github.com/hyperledger/indy-hipe/blob/f12c4222/text/protocols/README.md#ingredients).
+[Messages are a mechanism whereby state evolves in a protocol](https://github.com/hyperledger/indy-hipe/blob/f12c4222/text/protocols/README.md#ingredients).
 Protocols are [versioned according to the structure and semantics of messages](https://github.com/hyperledger/indy-hipe/blob/f12c4222/text/protocols/README.md#semver-rules).